 Operation Iron Hammer Begins, East of Hit, Iraq

-Operation Iron Hammer will clear the area on the eastern side of the Euphrates River, an area not typically patrolled by Iraqi and U.S. Forces.
+The eastern side of the Euphrates River is an area not typically patrolled by Iraqi and U.S. Forces.

 Related World News